caseytientruong/SQL-Google-Ecommerce-Analytics-/README.md

 | July  | 124.24                 | 334.06                     |

 ![Image](picture3.png)

+Based on the result of page view between purchaser and non-purchase, we observe that:
+- In June, there is a big gap of page view between 2 groups, indicating that non-purchasers were more engaged with the website, viewing more pages on average than purchasers
+- In July, the gap between purchasers and non-purchasers narrowed slightly, but non-purchasers still viewed significantly more pages than purchasers

+Recommendations:
+1. Enhance Engagement for Purchasers
+- Consider offering exclusive promotions or discounts to purchasers who engage less with the website, encouraging them to return and view more pages.

+2. Improve Conversion Rates
+- Analyze Non-Purchaser Behavior: Investigate the reasons why non-purchasers are viewing more pages.
+It might be beneficial to understand their journey and identify any friction points that prevent them from making a purchase.
+- Optimize the Checkout Process: Ensure that the purchasing process is streamlined and user-friendly, as it might be causing drop-offs.
+A/B testing different layouts or processes could be beneficial.

+3. Monitor Trends Over Time:
+- Continue monitoring average pageviews by purchaser type over the coming months.
+Identifying trends early can help you adjust strategies to improve engagement and conversion rates.

 ## 7. Average number of transactions per user that made a purchase in July 2017
 ```